LLM-TabLogic: Preserving Inter-Column Logical Relationships in Synthetic Tabular Data via Prompt-Guided Latent Diffusion: Introduction

 While these generative methods demonstrate effectiveness in generating tabular data for machine learning tasks---particularly for classification and prediction---they often overlook or fail to explicitly preserve inter-column relationship in the generated data, a property crucial for real-world applications.
 Inter-column relationships are often thus governed by domain-specific constraints \citep{long2025evaluating}, such as the temporal requirement that delivery times must occur after ordering times in logistics or the mathematical constraint that the product of unit price and quantity must equal the total amount in procurement.
 Due to their failure to preserve inter-column relationships, existing generative methods---primarily optimized for facilitating machine learning tasks---may produce unrealistic tabular data that lack real-world utility, limiting their applicability in simulation and informed decision-making.
 Moreover, despite the critical importance of inter-column relationships in industrial tabular data generation, few prior studies have explicitly focused on this aspect.

-In this paper, we thus aim to bridge this gap.
-First, we propose an evaluation framework to assess the effectiveness of synthetic tabular data in real-world scenarios.
-Next, we introduce LLM-TabFlow, a LLM-based synthetic tabular data generation method designed to preserve both privacy and inter-column relationships.
-This approach leverages LLMs to compress tabular data by inferring relationships and employs diffusion models to train and sample synthetic data in the latent space.
-Finally, we conduct experiments to comprehensively evaluate the proposed method and compare it with both traditional and state-of-the-art approaches.
-Experimental results on two real-world industrial datasets demonstrate that LLM-TabFlow outperforms existing methods under the proposed evaluation framework across three key dimensions: data fidelity, data utility, and data privacy, achieving a better trade-off between data fidelity and privacy preservation.
-By effectively preserving the complex inter-column dependencies, LLM-TabFlow is particularly well-suited for real-world applications beyond traditional machine learning tasks.
+In this paper, we thus aim to bridge this gap. {\it First}, we propose an evaluation framework to assess the effectiveness of synthetic tabular data in real-world scenarios. {\it Next}, we introduce LLM-TabLogic, a LLM-based synthetic tabular data generation method designed to preserve both privacy and inter-column relationships.
+This approach leverages LLMs to compress tabular data by inferring relationships and employs a score-based diffusion model to train and sample synthetic data in the latent space. {\it Finally}, we conduct experiments to comprehensively evaluate the proposed method and compare it with both traditional and state-of-the-art approaches.
+Experimental results on two real-world industrial datasets demonstrate that LLM-TabLogic outperforms existing methods under the proposed evaluation framework across three key dimensions: data fidelity, data utility, and data privacy, achieving a better trade-off between data fidelity and privacy preservation.
+By effectively preserving the complex inter-column dependencies, LLM-TabLogic is particularly well-suited for real-world applications beyond traditional machine learning tasks.
 It is the first method, to the best of our knowledge, to explicitly focus on capturing complex inter-column relationships in tabular data generation.
-By prioritizing relational consistency within tables, LLM-TabFlow sets a new benchmark for creating realistic and reliable synthetic datasets.
+By prioritizing relational consistency within tables, LLM-TabLogic sets a new benchmark for creating realistic and reliable synthetic datasets.

-The rest of this paper is structured as follows. \autoref{sec:related_work} reviews related work. \autoref{sec:llm-tabflow} details the proposed approach, LLM-TabFlow. \autoref{sec:setting} presents experimental settings, including datasets, baselines, along with the evaluation framework. \autoref{sec:results} presents experimental results. \autoref{sec:discussion} discusses the limitation and implications of the proposed approach.
+The rest of this paper is structured as follows. \autoref{sec:related_work} reviews related work. \autoref{sec:LLM-TabLogic} details the proposed approach, LLM-TabLogic. \autoref{sec:setting} presents experimental settings, including datasets, baselines, along with the evaluation framework. \autoref{sec:results} presents experimental results. \autoref{sec:discussion} discusses the limitation and implications of the proposed approach.
 Finally, \autoref{sec:conclusion} concludes the paper and summarizes future work.